A topic from the subject of Literature Review in Chemistry.

 Procedure:

-1. Set up the double-slit apparatus with a distance between the slits of approximately 1 mm.
+1. Set up the double-slit apparatus within a vacuum chamber.
+Ensure the slits are very narrow and precisely parallel, with a distance between them of approximately 1 mm.

-4. Shine the electron beam through the double slit onto the electron detector.
+4. Direct the electron beam through the double slit.

 Observations: